blockbridge/blockbridge-kb/guide/kubernetes/index.md

 Authenticated; token expires in 3599 seconds.
 ```

-The authorization (access token) is created.
+The authorization is created, displaying the access token.
 ```
 == Created authorization: ATH4762194C4062668E